pandastrike/ark/README.md

             "url", "util" ]

 That's it.
 There's never any question about which files or APIs are included, because you control it via the manifest.
 Also, we can use any glob pattern in our list of files to save typing.

+#### Excluding Files

+You can also exclude files.
+For example, if you want to make sure that no files within test directories are committed, you might do something like this:

+    root: "/Users/dan/Projects/ark/test"
+    files: [
+      "**/*.coffee"
+      "package.json"
+    ]
+    exclude: [
+      "**/test/**"
+      "**/spec/**"
+    ]
+    apis: [ "assert", "child_process", "crypto", "events", "fs", "http",
+            "https", "module", "path", "querystring", "stream", "sys", "tty", "url", "util" ]

+#### Checking The Manifest

+If you use glob expansion, you might want to see exactly what the result of the expansion is -- you can do this by using the list command:

+    ark ls -m <manifest>

 ### Conditional Generation